ChristianBagley/awesome-stars/README.md

 ## CSS

+- [training-kit](https://github.com/github/training-kit) - Open source on demand courses and cheat sheets for Git and GitHub
 - [magic-of-css](https://github.com/adamschwartz/magic-of-css) - A CSS course to turn you into a magician.
 - [bttn.css](https://github.com/ganapativs/bttn.css) - Awesome buttons for awesome projects!
 - [plt](https://github.com/steshaw/plt) - A path to Programming Language Theory enlightenment